 Kate Ramos, ¡Hola!
 Jalapeño

 Kate Ramos always dreamed of being a chef, so she moved to Napa Valley and did just that!
 While working in restaurant kitchens, Kate fell in love with Mexican cuisine, it’s ingredients, and the beauty, depth and vibrance of Mexican food.
 Her blog, ¡Hola!
 Jalapeño is a true expression of her love for this way of cooking.
-Kate’s work has been featured in Cosmopolitan, Parade, Better Homes and Gardens, Shape Magazine and others, and her new cookbook, Plant Powered Mexican is now available for preorder.
+Kate’s work has been featured in Cosmopolitan, Parade, Better Homes and Gardens, Shape Magazine and others, and her new cookbook, Plant Powered Mexican is full of incredible dishes.

 Kate’s love for all things California grown shines through in her recipes – we are especially fond of her Jugo Verde (Mexican Green Juice), Grape Roasted Beet Salad with Serrano Pepper Dressing, Fresh Kiwi Caipirinhas, and her Charred Poblano Guacamole.

 Aida is a food and travel expert, author, chef, Food Network personality, founder of the travel services company, Salt & Wind Travel, and has made her career in food travel media and hospitality and has crisscrossed the globe to search out the best food destinations.
 Her cookbook, Keys To The Kitchen, is a go-to for home cooks who want to become more adventurous cooks and the Travel Guides For Food Lovers series she co-authored are beloved among food travelers.